geraldhinson/geraldhinson.github.io/_posts/2025-05-15-TheDaringApacheEscape.md

 Despite the discouragement of her parents, she somehow concluded as a young girl that what was missing from her life was God.
 She also purposed that she was going to 'find Him', whether anyone was willing to help her or not.

-That is some pretty heady stuff for a elementary school aged girl to conclude with such conviction.
+That is some pretty heady stuff for an elementary school aged girl to conclude with such conviction.

 But, what did that verse above say? <b>That God's power and his nature can be clearly seen by us all just by looking at what has been made.
 Liz saw it.</b>